go-task/task/docs/docs/usage.md

 ### By fingerprinting locally generated files and their sources

-If a task generates something, you can inform Task the source and generated files, so Task will prevent to run them if not necessary.
+If a task generates something, you can inform Task the source and generated files, so Task will prevent running them if not necessary.

 ```yaml
 version: '3'